EsadCetiner/Stop-CloudFlare-Bypass-ModSecurity/README.md

 4. Include the rule file within ModSecurity ``Include 860-CloudflareBypass.conf``

 5. Reload your web server (Restart if you are using Nginx)

+I strongly recommend creating a custom Transform rule to make it harder to bypass Cloudflare, by default these rules only check for common Cloudflare headers
+Once you've created a custom Transform rule add it to rule ID 860007